Lehigh-CSB/newsletter/ish-1/ish-1.md

  <!-- < Honestly, what is with all these Star Wars references... this madman must be stopped.  -->

-**Congratulations...** While moving onto bigger and better things, we wanted to take this section to recognize the significant achievements 🏆 of our outgoing CSB seniors.
-Class of 2022, this is your first and last CSBA newsletter, but we're excited to be able to share it with you and to celebrate your graduation.
+**Congratulations...** While moving on to bigger and better things, we wanted to take this section to recognize the significant achievements 🏆 of our outgoing CSB seniors.
+Class of 2022, this is your first and last CSBA newsletter, but we're excited to be able to share it with you and celebrate your graduation.

 <br />